COMMENT conventions

 Section titled “@example — example queries for views and concepts”@example attaches a runnable example query to a view (surfaced as a

 “concept” in MCP).
-It is the only multi-line tag in v0.1.1, and it
+It is a multi-line tag with the most distinctive

 - The text on the